adlnet/xAPI-Spec/xAPI.md

 consider the needs of end recipient(s) of the Statement especially if the attachment content is not included with the Statement.

-* The attachment data SHOULD be retirevable at the IRL indicated by the fileUrl.
+* The attachment data SHOULD be retrievable at the URL indicated by the fileUrl.
-* The file host MAY stop providing the attachment data at this IRL at any time.
+* The owner of the attachment MAY stop providing the attachment data at this IRL at any time.
 * Security restrictions MAY be applied to clients attempting to access the attachment data at this IRL.

 The duration an attachment is made available for, and the security restrictions applied to